Jackmeson1/ocrdlp-lab/README_IMAGE_LABELING.md

 - **Organize images** by document type, quality, and complexity
 - **Support testing scenarios** for compliance and security systems

+The current implementation uses the Python `requests` library for all HTTP interactions.
+Network calls are executed within `asyncio` tasks using `asyncio.to_thread`, so examples show how to run them with `asyncio.run`.

 ## 🔄 Key Difference: Labeling vs Extraction

 | Aspect | **Content Extraction** | **Image Labeling** |